-China's Xi's lays out his vision as party congress begins
+China's Xi lays out his vision as pivotal meeting begins

 Xi's anti-graft campaign has brought down more than a million officials, according to state media, including senior politicians who were often viewed as Xi's rivals.

+In addition to his focus on corruption, since taking power in 2012 Xi has launched an unprecedented crackdown on free speech and dissidents, and radically overhauled the People's Liberation Army, the world's largest fighting force.

-The audience, which broke into applause at regular intervals, included former Chinese Presidents Hu Jintao and Jiang Zemin, who was spotted looking at his watch as the speech reached the three-hour mark.
+The audience, which broke into applause at regular intervals, included former Chinese Presidents Hu Jintao and Jiang Zemin, who was spotted looking at his watch repeatedly as the speech dragged on and eventually lasted nearly three and a half hours.

+Jiang himself took far less time in 2002, telling attendees his report "has been printed and distributed to all delegates, so I'm not going to read the entire report, I'll just highlight the important points."

+Pictures shared on social media showed Xi's marathon address being watched across the country in workplaces, hospitals, prisons and schools -- even kindergartens.

 'Beautiful China'